What Is Brand Recognition? Everything You Wanted to Know

 The answer is brand recognition.
 The better your brand recognition, the more likely people are to choose your product.
 By making sure the elements that comprise your brand identity are unique, consumers will recognize your product even before they see or hear your company name.

-While there are many marketing strategies that contribute to brand recognition, the first step is to create a business website.
+While there are many marketing strategies that contribute to brand recognition, the first step is to come up with the perfect name for your business.
+To get the ideas rolling, try this brand name generator for inspiration.
 Then, you can hit the ground running to promote your business.

 What is brand recognition?